Zvanivka: Archeology

 In 1969, an ancient settlement from the Mousterian culture from the Paleolithic Age was discovered at the site of Zvanivka.

 History

 In 1859, Zvanivka was noted as being a manor village with a population of 136 people and an Orthodox church.

 Soviet era

 As a result of the Holodomor, 108 residents of Zvanivka died.

 In 1951, Boykos were resettled in Zvanivka — these were formerly residents of the villages of Liskowate and Moczary, the territories of which were transferred to Poland as part of the 1951 Polish-Soviet territorial exchange.

 21st century

-During the Russian invasion of Ukraine, Zvanivka came under Russian shelling.
+In 2023, during the Russian invasion of Ukraine, Zvanivka came under Russian shelling.

 Demographics

-A significant amount of the population is families of displaced Lemkos and Boykos.
+A significant amount of the population are families of displaced Lemkos and Boykos.

 Census data

 As of the 2001 Ukrainian census, Zvanivka had a population of 1,430 inhabitants, which is almost entirely ethnically Ukrainian.
 The linguistic composition of the population was as follows:

 Religion

 A monastery of the Order of Saint Basil the Great of the Ukrainian Greek Catholic Church operates in the village.
 The monastery was founded on July 27, 1998.

 In 2018 and 2019, Zvanivka hosted a regional festival of nativity scenes and Christmas carols.